Update (March 2026):

 github.com/burning-cost/insurance-governance

 A well-specified pricing model should satisfy the balance property: the sum of predicted premiums should equal the sum of actual losses in aggregate, and within every rating factor band.
-Failures of calibration within bands reveal systematic mispricing by segment that aggregate metrics hide. insurance-calibration runs the full suite of calibration tests — actual-to-expected by factor, Hosmer-Lemeshow bins, calibration curves — and flags the bands where your model is consistently above or below one.
+Failures of calibration within bands reveal systematic mispricing by segment that aggregate metrics hide.
+Calibration testing is part of insurance-monitoring, which runs the full suite of calibration tests — actual-to-expected by factor, Hosmer-Lemeshow bins, calibration curves — and flags the bands where your model is consistently above or below one.

 report = CalibrationReport(